Prisons in ancient Rome: Conditions and design

 The prisons were filthy, poorly ventilated, and were underground.
 The prisons would be divided into outer and inner areas.
 The inner parts of the prison were more secure and darker.
 Prison would not have had individual cells.
 They would have had groups of prisoners chained together in different rooms.
 Prisons would often times be very crowded.
 The prisons were designed to psychologically and physically torture a prisoner into confessing.
 Emperor Valens drafted a law which required the confession to be submitted in written form.
 The prisons would also be designed to strip the prisoner of dignity.
 There was very little rations in the prison, because friends and family were expected to supply the prisoners needs.
 The Christian Church would provide charity to prisoners.
 Emperor Constantine regulated the amount of charity the Christians could provide.
 A Bishop would have the right to administer prisons according to Canon law.
 The presence of Christian priests in prisons reminded the guards to treat the prisoners well, although the prisoners still lived in horrible conditions.
-The prisoners were not segregated by gender, leading to other things.
+The prisoners were not segregated by gender.

-Usage

-Prisons would be used to hold prisoners until trial.
-There was no such thing as being condemned to serve a sentence in prison.
-Although people would spend a lot of time in prison.
-During the Roman Empire Roman prisons were used mainly for holding prisoners condemned to death.
-Private prisons called Carcer Privatus would be used to hold debtors.
-There was a public prison called Custodia Publica which held people awaiting trial.
-Prisons were meant to be a fate worse than death, to discourage crime.